 After you update a service in this way, reenable any SOEs used by the service.

-You can alternatively script updates to service properties (but not the map or source document) using the Edit Service operation in the ArcGIS REST API.
+You can alternatively script updates to service properties (but not the map or source document) using the ArcGIS REST API.

 Keeping data in sync